Certificate of Appropriateness (COA)

 Expected Processing Time

-- Applications for major work usually take between 13 to 30 business days to process, depending upon the complexity of the project and whether or not the application is detailed enough that conditions for further staff review are not placed upon the approval.
+- Applications for Major Work usually take between 30 to 60 business days to process, depending upon the complexity of the project and whether or not the application is detailed enough that conditions for further staff review are not placed upon the approval.
 In rare exceptions where an applicant has difficulty fulfilling conditions or supplying information needed by the committee to make a decision, this time period may be extended up to 180 days.

 - Payment types include cash, MasterCard, Visa or check made payable to the City of Raleigh.

-- Take submittal package in person to: DSCSC located at One Exchange Plaza, 1 Exchange Plaza Suite 400, Raleigh NC or send to: Development Services Department, Development Services Customer Service Center, PO Box 590 Raleigh, NC 27602
+- Take submittal package in person to: DSCSC located at One Exchange Plaza, Suite 400, Raleigh NC or send to: Development Services Department, Development Services Customer Service Center, PO Box 590, Raleigh, NC 27601

 Apply for appropriate building permits